 Nicaragua is really a pristine version of Costa Rica before the crowds and five-star resorts moved in.

-International Expeditions’ Nicaragua adventure combining premier wildlife reserves, colonial architecture and culture has been named to National Geographic Traveler’s list of best guided tours for 2013.
+International Expeditions, a pioneer of authentic and engaging ecotourism, is introducing a new 2012 tour to Nicaragua combining premier wildlife reserves, colonial architecture and culture, and the best accommodations for a discerning audience.
 While once heralded as an exceptional destination for only the most intrepid travelers, Nicaragua is quickly gaining a reputation for offering some of Latin America’s most pristine and uncrowded natural attractions.

 “Nicaragua is really a pristine version of Costa Rica before the crowds and five-star resorts moved in,” said Bill Robison, IE Director of Program Development.
 “We’ve had an overwhelmingly positive reaction to the program because our travelers want to explore this former ‘backpacker-only’ destination before it becomes mainstream.”

 Guests on International Expeditions’ nine-day, small-group itinerary enjoy Nicaragua’s best nature travel areas — Juan Venado Island Reserve, Selva Negra Private Reserve, Montibelli Private Reserve, Chocoyero Reserve, Mombacho Reserve, Masaya Reserve and Lake Nicaragua.
 On naturalist-guided hikes and boating excursions, guests search for vibrant birdlife, including quetzals, toucans and “Chocoyo Coludo” — or green parakeets.